The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Excursion probability

 \end{theorem}

-\begin{remark} It should be mentioned that, for Gaussian random fields with constant variance, Taylor et al. (2005) provided an explicit form for the constant $\alpha$ in (\ref{Eq:MEC approx error}).
-However, in Theorems \ref{Thm:MEC approximation 1} and and \ref{Thm:MEC approximation 2}, we are not able to give explicit information on the value(s) of $\alpha$. \end{remark}
+\begin{remark} It should be mentioned that, for Gaussian random fields with constant variance, Taylor, Takemura and Adler (\citeyear{TTA05}) provided an explicit form for the constant $\alpha$ in (\ref{Eq:MEC approx error}).
+However, in Theorems \ref{Thm:MEC approximation 1} and \ref{Thm:MEC approximation 2}, we are not able to give explicit information on the value(s) of $\alpha$. \end{remark}